m-cmp/mc-observability/java/README.md

 - The package of this repository is a multi-cloud integrated monitoring framework that provides integrated monitoring capabilities for larger-scale infrastructure services and Kubernetes(K8S) services in a heterogeneous cloud integration environment.
 - It offers insights based on operational management information.
 - Through integrated monitoring and operational management of multi-clouds, it avoids the complexity between different clouds and centralizes management, enabling stable and efficient system operation.
-- The overall flow of the integrated system is as follows: Information, Metrics, events, and log details of the monitoring target are collected through the cloud API and agents installed on vitual servers or physical equipment.
+- The overall flow of the integrated system is as follows: Information, Metrics, events, and log details of the monitoring target are collected through the cloud API and agents installed on vitual servers or physical equipment.\

-## How to Use

-### Development environment
-  - SpringBoot (2.7.6)
-  - MariaDB (10.7.6)
-  - InfluxDB (1.8.10)
-  - Telegraf (1.26.1)
-  - Java (17)

 ### System architecture
 ```mermaid